postsharp/Metalama.Documentation/content/conceptual/aspects/ordering.md

 ### Per-project ordering

-In Metalama, the execution order is _static_.
-This order is primarily the responsibility of the aspect library author, not the users of the aspect library.
+In Metalama, the execution order of aspects is static.
+Defining the execution order is primarily the responsibility of the aspect library author, not the users of the aspect library.

 Each aspect library should define the execution order of the aspects it introduces.
 This order should consider not only other aspects within the same library but also aspects defined in referenced aspect libraries.